 It’s all about your passion

 You will agree that some women have more muscular power than men even though science has proven that men have more muscular power.
-These women won’t let their gender limit their potential.
+These women won’t let their sex limit their potential.
 These are women in the military, women in sports, etc. Amazing women lifting weights, women like Dana Linn Bailey, Yuliya Yudina, Gracyanne Barbosa, Alicia Rancier, and Eva Andressa.

 Also, some men have more muscular endurance than women even though science has proven that women have more muscular endurance.
 So in my honest opinion, the determining factor is all about what you want.
-It’s your choice, not your gender.
+It’s your choice, not your sex.

 Society underestimate the strength of women